Tyler Wetherall is a writer and editor based in New York.

 —Rebecca stott

 Sissy is used to being on the outside.
-The new girl in her West Country school, she recently arrived with her troubled mother, prone to letting Sissy fend for herself.
+The new girl in her school in the West Country of England, she recently arrived with her troubled mother, prone to letting Sissy fend for herself.

 But from the day Sissy fights a boy in front of Tegan, she's no longer alone.
 Bonded by violence, they grow so close they feel like one being: wrapped around each other in bed at sleepovers, sending photographs to men they meet online, and scaring each other with reports of the girls being snatched at night in their town.